 Monica was born and raised in London, with parents who had moved from Nigeria to study in the UK in the late 1970s.
 In her interview, Monica discusses her journey into healthcare – progressing from a mental health nurse to a psychotherapist.
 She also discusses the value of having black people working in the mental health field.

-Growing up, I was born in South London - and in Clapham - I think, some hospital that used to be in Clapham.
-I grew up in East London, and I somehow found myself around the city in my teens.
+"Growing up, I was born in South London, in some hospital that used to be in Clapham.
+I grew up in East London, and I somehow found myself around the city in my teens."

-My mum or dad actually came to study in the UK, so that would have been.
-My parents came from Nigeria and they came to the UK in the late 70s.
-Mum eventually came to study.
-I think she came for her masters at that point, I, my dad was also coming to do his master's, it was very common for people to come purely to study at that point.
+"My mum and dad actually came to study in the UK in the late '70s.
+Mum came for her masters at that point, and my dad was also coming to do his masters.
+It was very common for people to come purely to study at that point."

-So, I began my training in 2004.
-And I trained at King's College.
-And I yeah, so I started in 2004.
-I completed my training in 2007.
+"I began my training in 2004.
+I trained at King's College.
+And completed my training in 2007."

-It felt like a very natural progression into healthcare.
+"It felt like a very natural progression into healthcare.
 I'm the first of four children.
-And the thing about being born into a Nigerian family is you assume the caring role.
-From day one, particularly as a first child: the concept of being told it's your responsibility to take care of your younger ones.
-It's almost like a designated role.
+The thing about being born first into a Nigerian family is you assume the caring role.
+From day one, particularly as a first child, the concept of being told it's your responsibility to take care of your younger ones.
+It's almost like a designated role."

-I think certainly one of the most significant highlights is the opportunity to work with BME groups.
+"I think certainly one of the most significant highlights is the opportunity to work with BME groups.
 Psychotherapy has usually been something that hasn't been easily accessible.
-And so, I think working within a service that was very much focused on improving access to psychological therapies and really trying to get as many people accessing therapy was felt very inspiring for me.
+I think working within a service that was very much focused on improving access to psychological therapies and really trying to get as many people accessing therapy was felt very inspiring for me."

-And so I was always proactive, bringing things up talking about things or at least acknowledging things, even if we feel nothing will be done.
-And so in terms of the community, that certainly one of the things that I was proactively, always doing within any role.
+"I was always proactive, bringing things up, talking about things, or at least acknowledging things – even if we feel nothing will be done.
+In terms of the community, that certainly one of the things that I was proactively doing within any role.
 Just speaking about these challenges that were faced, more so as a psychotherapist, because again, there are very few BME women in psychotherapy.
-It's very much about the opportunities that are afforded to us.
+It's very much about the opportunities that are afforded to us."